Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Discussion

 We have derived exact algorithms for the $L^1$-TV problem with scalar and circle-valued data.
-A first crucial point was the reduction of the search space to a finite set, which allowed us to employ a dynamic programming strategy.
-The second key ingredient was a reduction of the computational complexity based on generalizations of distance transforms.
+A first crucial point was the reduction of the search space to a finite set which allowed us to employ the Viterbi algorithm.
+The second key ingredient was a reduction of the computational complexity based on a generalization of distance transforms.
 The algorithms have quadratic complexity in the worst case.
 The complexity is linear when the signal is quantized to a finite set.
-We note that such quantized signals appear frequently in practice, for example in digitalized audio signals or images.
+We note that quantized signals appear frequently in practice, for example in digitalized audio signals and images, or when angular data is given in integer degrees as in the considered time series of wind directions.

-To our knowledge, the proposed algorithm is the first exact solver for total variation regularization of circle-valued signals.
-Besides its application for the regularization of angular signals, it can be used as building block for higher dimensional problems as in \cite{weinmann2014mumford} or as benchmark for iterative strategies, e.g., for those of \cite{CS13,WDS2013,grohs2014total}.
+The circular version is the first exact solver for TV regularization of circle-valued signals.
+Besides the application for jump-preserving denoising of angular signals, it can also be used as building block for higher dimensional problems as in \cite{weinmann2014mumford} or as benchmark for iterative strategies, e.g., for those of \cite{CS13,WDS2013,grohs2014total}.

+Next we discuss the differences to previously proposed exact solvers for the real-valued case.
+The solver of Dümbgen and Kovac \cite{dumbgen2009extensions} is based on a generalization of the taut string algorithm combining isotonic and antitonic regression functions which is quite distinct from our approach.
+The recent paper of Kolmogorov et al.~\cite{kolmogorov2015total} seems at first glance to be related to our method because it also utilizes dynamic programming.
+However, the strategy is fundamentally different: in \cite{kolmogorov2015total}, the algorithm is based on dynamically removing and appending breakpoints, whereas our method performs an efficient scanning over the elements of the finite search space $V^N.$ The solvers of \cite{dumbgen2009extensions} and \cite{kolmogorov2015total} have complexity $\Oc(N \log N )$ and $\Oc(N \log \log N ),$ respectively.
+Our method is competitive in terms of algorithmic complexity when the data is quantized which leads to the com\-plexity~$\Oc(N).$

 The proposed approach appears to be unique for $L^1$ data terms.
 In particular, we have provided counterexamples that the utilized search space reduction is not valid for quadratic data terms.
-An exact and efficient algorithm for $L^2$-TV regularization of circle-valued signals remains an open question.
+An exact and efficient algorithm for $L^2$-TV regularization of circle-valued signals remains as an open question.